tahyonline/mismisquote/README.md

 in the character's bitmap, too, so the bit would 'survive' the _and_ and continue to 'bubble up'.

-We have a match if we have a 1 in the n^th^ bit, where n is the length of the search string.
+We have a match if we have a 1 in the n<sup>th</sup> bit, where n is the length of the search string.

 > Note: if you have a good reference for this algorithm, please let me know.
 I have used it
 > about 20 years ago and back then it was easy to find.